British Long Distance Championships 2026 Carreg Goch – 28 February 2026

 The event will take place on Carreg Goch with the Car Parking and Arena located at the Dan yr Ogof Cave complex.

-NGR: SN481162 PostCode: SA9 1GJ What3Words: dawn.fury.digesting
+NGR: SN841162 PostCode: SA9 1GJ What3Words: dawn.fury.digesting

 Car parking

 All car parking will be on hard standing using the cave complex car park and campsite.
-This is the only hard standing parking in the area and space is quite restricted so we would encourage all competitors to car share into the site as much as possible.
+This is the only hard standing parking in the area and space is very restricted so we would encourage all competitors to car share into the site as much as possible.

 There are a number of locations around the area that you can meet up to then come in single cars from there.